Glencore, JPMorgan sued over warehouse aluminium prices

 The Florida lawsuit alleges "manipulation of the aluminium market through supply price fixing," among other practices.

-(Additional reporting by Susan Thomas and Josephine Mason in London; Editing by Amran Abocar, Tom Pfeiffer and Jim Marshall)
+(Additional reporting by Susan Thomas in London; Editing by Amran Abocar and Tom Pfeiffer)